danopdev/LNDP-Server/README.md

   * null: it will allow communication with all devices
   * array if strings of allowed tokens (ex: ["1234"])

-I you want to see the token of you device you can run the sever in debug mode and check "Invalid token" traces:
+If you want to see the token of you device you can run the sever in debug mode and check "Invalid token" traces:

 ```
 DEBUG=lndp ./start.sh